Saharsh-Agarwal/Photometric-Stereo/README.md

 # Photometric Stereo
+Physics-based approach to determine the topography of the image (3D reconstruction) based on lighting.

 The Problem Statement is from a course -> (16-720B) Computer Vision.
 Results were achieved under the guidance of Prof. Deva Kannan Ramanan and his Teaching Assistants.